Giratena/Succubus-Duel-English-Translation/README.md

 # How to contribute/test the translation
 - Clone the Repo and then copy your game files into the repo and you're done!
 Any edits or change in the repo will also be reflected in your game.

+# How to put the translation into your game
+- Download the repo as a zip then paste everything into your game folder and you're done!
+- Alternatively grab a stable copy from the releases tab (when there is one aha)

  # How to support:
  - Support my work on Patreon! https://www.patreon.com/Giratena